 “Why do Christians hate Jewish people?”

-I wasn’t offended because I knew the germination behind the question – 2,000 years of pogroms, Crusades, Inquisition, Holocaust, restricted country clubs and not-so-subtle anti-Semitic remarks they had heard most of their lives from “nice Bible Belt Christians.”
+I wasn’t offended because I knew the germination behind the question – 2,000 years of pogroms, Crusades, Inquisition, Holocaust, restricted country clubs even in Dallas and not-so-subtle anti-Semitic remarks they had heard most of their lives from “nice Bible Belt Christians.”
 Talk about an “elephant in the room” moment!

 And so I began my answer … with an apology.
 I apologized for the anti-Jewish history and the sociological baggage they lived with every day.
 I apologized for everything that had been and was being done to the Jewish people in the name of Jesus by so-called Christians.
 And then I began to tell them about MY JESUS!